rezzo-ai/rofy_ai_backend/PM2_SETUP.md

 PM2 will automatically restart the application if memory exceeds 1GB.
 Check logs for memory-related issues.

 ### Port conflicts
+- Development uses port 5000
+- Production uses port 5001
-Ensure port 5000 is available or update the PORT environment variable in ecosystem.config.js.
+- Update the PORT environment variable in ecosystem.config.js if needed